About the ability of agnostic X-ray tests of the Kerr Hypothesis to discover new physics: Introduction

 In the present work, we want to figure out if the agnostic X-ray tests of the Kerr hypothesis are valid tools for discovering new physics.
-For this goal, we adopt the following strategy.
+This is quite a natural question, as this is often the only strategy that we can follow because $i)$~we do not know the actual spacetime geometry around black holes (and despite the large number of theories of gravity beyond general relativity proposed in the literature, we may not yet know the correct one), and $ii)$~we do not know the rotating black hole solutions for most theories of gravity beyond general relativity.
+To address our question, we adopt the following approach.
 We consider some non-Kerr black hole solutions from specific theories of gravity and we simulate the observation of a bright Galactic black hole with strong reflection features with \textsl{NuSTAR}~\cite{NuSTAR:2013yza}, which is currently the most suitable X-ray mission for testing general relativity with black hole X-ray data.
 The reflection features of the simulated spectra are analyzed both with a reflection model employing the correct background metric and with a reflection model employing a parametric black hole spacetime.
 We consider two specific examples of black hole spacetimes from theories beyond general relativity: black holes in conformal gravity~\cite{Bambi:2016wdn} and black holes in Einstein-Maxwell-dilaton-axion gravity~\cite{Sen:1992ua}.
-For the agnostic tests, our reflection model employs the Johannsen spacetime~\cite{Johannsen:2013szh}, which has been extensively used to test the Kerr hypothesis with X-ray data (see~\cite{Zhang:2021ymo,Tripathi:2021rqs,Bambi:2022dtw} and references therein).
+For the agnostic tests, our reflection model employs the Johannsen spacetime~\cite{Johannsen:2013szh}, which has been extensively used to test the Kerr hypothesis with X-ray data (see~\cite{Zhang:2021ymo,Tripathi:2021rqs,Bambi:2022dtw} and references therein), black hole imaging~\cite{EventHorizonTelescope:2020qrl,EventHorizonTelescope:2022xqj}, and gravitational waves~\cite{Psaltis:2020ctj}.

 The manuscript is organized as follows.
 In Section~\ref{s-xrs}, we briefly review X-ray reflection spectroscopy, which is the leading technique to test the Kerr hypothesis with black hole X-ray data.
 In Section~\ref{s-sim}, we present our simulations and spectral analyses: in Subsection~\ref{ss-1} we consider black holes in conformal gravity and in Subsection~\ref{ss-2} black holes in Einstein-Maxwell-dilaton-axion gravity.
 In both studies, we fit the simulated data first with a model employing the correct background metric and then with a model adopting the Johannsen spacetime with non-vanishing deformation parameter $\alpha_{13}$.
 Discussion and conclusions are reported in Section~\ref{s-d}.
 The metrics of black holes in conformal gravity, of black holes in Einstein-Maxwell-dilaton-axion gravity, and of the Johannsen spacetime are reported, respectively, in Appendix~\ref{aaa-1}, \ref{aaa-2}, and \ref{aaa-3}.